dav17393/LN2_Monitor/README.md

 The fourth element is the scale factor.
 A value of 255 means the scaling factor is 10^-1(0.1), a value of 254 means a scaling factor of 10^-2(0.01), and so on.
 The fourth and fifth elements together are used to determine the weight.
 The sixth element is also negatable.

+After opening up the program, download both softwares and run the code by changing the directory to the "dymo scale" folder.
+Then switch powershell to python and import the d1 file.
+Set scale = d1.SCL() and run scale.main() or scale.plot() to start plotting and transferring the data to a txt file.

+Enjoy!